 The Tudors were also fond of sweet foods (if they could afford them).
 However in the 16th century sugar was very expensive so most people used honey to sweeten their food.

-In Tudor Times new foods were introduced from the Americas.
+In the 16th century new foods were introduced from the Americas.
 Turkeys were introduced into England about 1525.
 Potatoes were brought to England in the 1580s but at first few English people ate them.
 Tomatoes also came to England.

-Normally people in Tudor Times did not drink water because it was too dirty.
+Normally people did not drink water because it was too dirty.
 Young children drank milk.
 Other people drank ale or beer of, if they were rich, wine.
 The Tudors also drank cider and perry.

 The history of food